Top 9 Things to Do in Nairobi, Kenya

 Learn about history at the Karen Blixen Museum

-Down the road from the Giraffe Center lies a farm that is a relic of Kenya’s colonial past.
+Down the road from the Giraffe Centre lies a relic of Kenya’s colonial past.
 Built in 1912, the museum was originally the farmhouse for Karen Blixen, a novelist and coffee farmer who wrote as Isak Dinesen.
-She also inspired the Academy Award-winning film Out of Africa.
-Today you can tour the house and gardens.
-Afterward, enjoy a cup of Kenyan coffee at the Karen Blixen Coffee Garden.
+Her memoir inspired the Academy Award-winning film Out of Africa.

 young elephants, a human caretaker, and a giraffe walk across a grassy area at Sheldrick Wildlife Trust's Orphans' Project